privateprep/coding-space-website/src/pages/experience-levels/beginner-girlcode.md

 ---
 templateKey: experience-levels
 title: Beginner GirlCode
+seo:
+  title: Beginner GirlCode
+  seo_description: >
-seo_description: Our GirlCode program is designed to create a welcoming and inclusive environment for girls who want to learn how to code.
+    Our GirlCode program is designed to create a welcoming and inclusive environment for girls who want to learn how to code.
 Beginner and Advanced classes offered.
 categoryIds:
   - 47
 courseOfferingEndpoint: /feeds/coding_space/classes?class_category_ids[]=47